Flags and symbols of Yorkshire: Yorkshire flag

-The Yorkshire flag used to represent the historic county.
-It consists of a white rose of York on a blue field.
-How the colour blue came to be associated with the county is unclear, however it may have been influenced by the use of dark blue by the Queen's Own Yorkshire Dragoons and the Yorkshire County Cricket Club.
+The Yorkshire flag used to represent the historic county, and consists of a white rose of York placed centrally on a blue field.
+How the colour blue came to be associated with the county is unclear, but it may have been influenced by the use of dark blue by the Queen's Own Yorkshire Dragoons and the Yorkshire County Cricket Club.

-The Flag Institute, a charity which promotes vexillology in the United Kingdom, claims the flag was designed in 1965 or earlier, and the Yorkshire Society claims that the Yorkshire Ridings Society adopted the flag in 1975.
-It was registered with the Flag Institute on 29 July 2008 at the request of the Yorkshire Ridings Society.
+The Flag Institute, a charity which promotes vexillology in the United Kingdom, claims that the Yorkshire Flag was designed in 1965 or earlier, and the Yorkshire Society claims that the Yorkshire Ridings Society adopted the flag in 1975.
+The flag was officially registered with the Flag Institute on 29 July 2008 at the request of the Yorkshire Ridings Society.
 Other designs proposed for the county flag included Saint George's Cross with a white rose-en-soleil (a rose superimposed on a sunburst) in the centre, and a red Nordic cross on a white field with a rose-en-soleil at the meeting point of the arms the cross.

 Use

-The flag is flown within the historic boundaries of Yorkshire, including in areas of east Lancashire which were formerly within the county, and is flown around the county on Yorkshire Day on 1 August.
-It was flown outside the Department for Communities and Local Government in London on Yorkshire Day in 2011 and 2013, and in Parliament Square on 23 July 2021 to mark Historic County Flag Day.
+The flag is flown within the historic boundaries of Yorkshire, including areas of east Lancashire which were formerly within the county, and is flown around the county on Yorkshire Day on 1 August.
+The flag was flown outside the Department for Communities and Local Government in London on Yorkshire Day in 2011 and 2013, and in Parliament Square on 23 July 2021 in order to mark Historic County Flag Day.

 The kit of the Yorkshire Vikings limited overs cricket team for the 2017 season featured a stylised version of the flag, and a large version of the flag was carried onto the pitch at a County Championship match between Yorkshire and Worcestershire in Scarborough in 2018.